pgflow-dev/pgflow/pkgs/pgflow.dev/src/content/docs/ai_generated/explain_in_a_simple_way.md

 ### 2. Steps

-- **Definition**: Steps are individual tasks or actions within a flow.
+- **Definition**: Steps are individual steps or actions within a flow.
 - **Storage**: Steps are stored in the `pgflow.steps` table, each associated with a `flow_slug` and identified by a `step_slug`.

 ### 3. Dependencies